-The main findings of the UK survey are:
+The results of the UK survey are summarised below:

-- The UK remains the single largest centre of foreign exchange activity with 43 per cent of global turnover, up from 37 per cent in April 2016.
-The distribution recorded in the 2019 survey is broadly in keeping with the UK global market share recorded in previous surveys.
+- The UK remains the single largest centre of foreign exchange activity with a share of 38.1% of global turnover, despite this being a decrease from the 43.2% in recorded in April 2019.
+Although a lower share than in 2019, the global share recorded in the 2022 survey is broadly in keeping with the UK global market share recorded in previous surveys.

-- Average daily turnover in OTC interest rate derivatives was $3,670 billion during April 2019, increasing from the $1,181 billion recorded for April 2016.
+- Average daily turnover in OTC interest rate derivatives was $2,626 billion during April 2022, decreasing from the $3,670 billion per day recorded in April 2019.

-The Bank of England will provide further detail for the UK at a later date.
+The Bank of England will provide further details of the UK’s results at a later date.

-The BIS is publishing preliminary global results today, with a detailed analysis to follow in December 2019.
-Central banks of many other countries are also publishing their own survey results; links to their websites can be found on the BIS website.
+The BIS is publishing preliminary global results today, with a detailed analysis to follow in December 2022.
+Central banks of many other countries are also publishing their own survey results.
+Links to their websites can be found on the BIS website.

 Notes to editors

 - Guidance on coverage: Part of the increase between the 2016 and 2019 surveys reflect a more comprehensive reporting of ‘related party trades’ (see note 8 below).
-Users should bear in mind the more comprehensive coverage when comparing the 2019 results to those of previous years.
+Users should bear in mind the more comprehensive coverage when comparing the results from 2019 onwards to those of previous years.

-- For the 20 business days in April 2019, participants were asked to provide details of their gross turnover in each market, broken down between specified categories of currency, transaction and counterparty.
-Gross turnover (measured in nominal values) is defined as the absolute total value of all deals entered into during the month – ie there is no netting of purchases against sales.
+- For the 19 business days in April 2022, participants were asked to provide details of their gross turnover in each market, broken down between specified categories of currency, transaction and counterparty.
+Gross turnover (measured in nominal values) is defined as the absolute total value of all deals entered into during the month – i.e. there is no netting of purchases against sales.
 Data were requested in terms of US dollar equivalents, rounded to the nearest million.

 - The basis of reporting was the location of the sales desk of the trade, as in the previous four surveys.
 Prior to the 2004 survey the basis of reporting was the location of the trading desk.

-- Since October 2004, the Foreign Exchange Joint Standing Committee (FXJSC) has been publishing a turnover survey for the United Kingdom every six months, based on a smaller sample of 30 banks.
+- Since October 2004, the Foreign Exchange Joint Standing Committee (FXJSC) has published a turnover survey for the United Kingdom every six months, based on a smaller sample of 27 financial institutions.
 That survey is very similar to the triennial survey except that the reporting basis is the location of trading desks.
 See The London Foreign Exchange Joint Standing Committee for further details of the FXJSC.
-See Results of the Semi-Annual FX Turnover Surveys in April 2019 for the April 2019 FXJSC turnover survey.
+See Results of the Semi-Annual FX Turnover Surveys in April 2022 for the April 2022 FXJSC turnover survey.
 Market committees in other major financial centres (including New York, Singapore, Canada, Tokyo and Australia) also publish more frequent surveys and details of their publications can be found in the FXJSC release.